ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 I licked my lips and set my coffee down.
 "Dinner then.
 11pm?"

-"You don't want to crash at my place."
+"You don't want to crash at my place?"

 I stood up and walked around the small table and pressed my chest into his back and put my hands on the table trapping him in his seat.
 I licked his earlobe and then whispered.
 "I want to, that's why I shouldn't."
 I kissed my way down his neck and he moved his head to the side so I could get better access.
 He moaned and I almost agreed right then.
 "I want to go home with you.
 Explore every facet of your body, but fuck Alex I want to do more than that."